awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 # CREATE LIBRARY<a name="r_CREATE_LIBRARY"></a>

 Installs a Python library, which is available for users to incorporate when creating a user\-defined function \(UDF\) with the [CREATE FUNCTION](r_CREATE_FUNCTION.md) command\.
 The total size of user\-installed libraries can't exceed 100 MB\.

 CREATE LIBRARY can't be run inside a transaction block \(BEGIN … END\)\.
-For more information, see [Importing Custom Python Library Modules](udf-python-language-support.md#udf-importing-custom-python-library-modules)\.
+For more information about transactions, see [Serializable Isolation](c_serial_isolation.md)\.

 Amazon Redshift supports Python version 2\.7\.
 For more information, go to [www\.python\.org](https://www.python.org/)\.

+For more information, see [Importing Custom Python Library Modules](udf-python-language-support.md#udf-importing-custom-python-library-modules)\.

 ## Syntax<a name="r_CREATE_LIBRARY-synopsis"></a>